+Figure 4 show an increase in framings of the Alta-Controversy as a Sámi issue.

 This institutionalizing of the guilt to the Labour Party is contributary to the framing of “Pro-construction” remains the dominant frame of interpretation for most of the period (figure 5).
-The plot has several peaks in the period, and increases throughout the period: the 1987 peak is related to the statements of Nystad.
+The plot has several peaks in the period and increases throughout the period: the 1987 peak is related to the statements of Nystad.
 One can also make note of the “pro-construction” framing rising due to the debate that followed the statements.
 The 1990 peak is related to the Statements of Brundtland.
 In 1991, at the 10-year commemoration of the “Battle of Stilla” in Alta, the director of the NVE stated that “We would have managed without Alta-dam.”, and subsequently proposed energy efficiency measures as an alternative to future build-outs.
 In 1994, during the referendum on Norwegian EU membership, Brundtland’s advocacy for joining the union was questioned as another case of misinformation regarding the circumstances.

-The 1995 peak is related to several feature articles written about then prime minister Brundtland meeting former protester Inger Anne Sara Gaup, who was one of 15 Sami women who occupied the offices of Brundtland during the Alta-controversy.
+The 1995 peak is related to several feature articles written about then prime minister Brundtland meeting former protester Inger Anne Sara Gaup, who was one of 15 Sámi women who occupied the offices of Brundtland during the Alta-controversy.
 Here, Brundtland is confronted with her own responsibilities for the damming as Minister of Environment during the planning of the construction.
-In 1997, then prime minister of the Labour Party Thorbjørn Jagland compared the commotion surrounding the planned gas powerplant with the Alta-controversy, declaring, “The situation of the Alta-protests were not good.
-We need therefore to do everything possible to avoid maneuvering into a similar situation where the circumstance has not been mapped out sufficiently”.
+In 1997, then prime minister of the Labour Party Thorbjørn Jagland compared the commotion surrounding the planned gas powerplant with the Alta-controversy, declaring, “The situation of the Alta-protests was not good.
+We need therefore to do everything possible to avoid manoeuvring into a similar situation where the circumstance has not been mapped out sufficiently”.
 The 2001 peak is related to the 20-year commemoration of the Battle of Stilla, and Prime Minister Jens Stoltenberg of the Labour Party declares in the new year's speech that “the period of large-scale hydropower plant developments are over” and that “The Alta-controversy marked the beginning of the end”.

 All these events are examples of where the Alta-controversy were made relevant to not just Brundtland, but all leaders of the Labour Party in posterity when confronted with cases which contained the elements of environmentalism and possible conflict.
 Zelizer calls this to “invoke the past through its form”, where past events are compared to the present through an allegory.
 As the Labour Party itself was implicated in the Alta-controversy, changes of leadership made no difference to the institution's responsibility in the conflict.
 To Brundtland, however, the Alta-controversy became an allegory to her ability to make any sort of mistake.